fvargaspiedra/findtelligent/README.md

 1. Open your virtual environment for Python 3.6.2 `$source ~/.yourEnvs/findtelligent/bin/activate` (you first need to set it up like [here](http://libzx.so/main/learning/2016/03/13/best-practice-for-virtualenv-and-git-repos.html)).
 2. Clone the repository and go to the root directory of it.
-3. Export the following Flask variables: `$export FLASK_APP=findelligentApi.py`.
+3. Export the following Flask variables: `$export FLASK_APP=findelligentApi.py` and `$export FLASK_DEBUG=1`.
-4. Run Flask's develope mode web server: `$python -m flask run`.
+4. Run Flask's developer mode web server: `$python -m flask run`.
 You should see something like the image below.

 ![alt text](https://github.com/fvargaspiedra/findtelligent/blob/master/docs/Flask.png "Flask execution")

 5. Now you have a local instance of the API running.
-It's time to open Chrome and install the extension by following [this](https://developer.chrome.com/extensions/getstarted#unpacked) instructions.
+It's time to open Chrome and install the extension by following [these](https://developer.chrome.com/extensions/getstarted#unpacked) instructions.
 The directory that you need to select when click on "Load Unpacked extension..." is the `chrome_extension` directory in the repo.
 You should see something similar as below:

 ![alt text](https://github.com/fvargaspiedra/findtelligent/blob/master/docs/Extension.png "Chrome Extension")